Apache Kafka

 juju ssh kafka/leader sudo -i

-Snap in the unit that provides a number of entrypoints (that corresponds to the bin commands in the Kafka distribution) for performing various administrative tasks, e.g charmed-kafka.config
+Snap in the unit that provides a number of entrypoints (that corresponds to the bin commands in the Apache Kafka distribution) for performing various administrative tasks, e.g charmed-kafka.config

 to update cluster configuration, charmed-kafka.topics